Northampton Plantation

 Northampton Plantation was an American plantation established by Thomas Sprigg in 1673.

 Charles Calvert, 3rd Baron Baltimore granted a 1000-acre tract of land to Thomas Sprigg in 1673.
 The tract was called "Northampton," and Sprigg built his plantation there.
-In 1865, John Contee Fairfax purchased the Northampton plantation, which continued as a working farm until the 1950s.
+The main crop was tobacco.
+The plantation also produced grain, livestock, and dairy products.
+There were slave quarters built of brick and of wood, with a gable roof.